asankah/ansible-cli-sugar/README.md

+---
-# A new way to work with Ansible on the command line
+title: "A new way to work with Ansible on the command line"
+date: 2020-06-01
+---
 This article is about using [Ansible](https://ansible.com) on the command-line.

 ## Problem: